Metalab/metalab-moodlight/README.md

 # metalab-moodlight
-control overflo's awesome usblinky in the lounge
+control overflo's awesome rgb ledstrip in the lounge